 Combined with my new K9 Interview series, and of course one of Dad’s designs which both he and ‘I’ came up with, so don’t let him fool you that it was just his creation, l came to realise that the time to approach the world of K9 companionship was here!

-At my own concession l can say Dad has written a lovely series of posts concerning the design Pawtism, and use the drop down option] and l did help him with those too.
-So you might like to view them.
+At my own concession l can say Dad has written a lovely series of posts concerning Pawtism, so you might like to look those up.